First Building Permit Issued In The Marshall Fire Burn Area

 (CBS4) – Four months since the destructive Marshall Fire changed thousands of lives in Colorado, there is hope for homeowners.
 The first building permit has been approved in Superior.

-Ed and Terri Colson of Superior told CBS4 they are excited to build a new home on their property and they plan to celebrate the awarding of the permit.
+Ed and Terri Colson of Superior told CBS4 on Monday they are excited to build a new home on their property and they plan to celebrate the awarding of the permit.

 Delynn Copley lost her home next door and is also trying to put up a new house.